 Students who fail to re-enrol and do not have a leave of absence approved may have their enrolment terminated on the grounds that they have abandoned their studies.
 Students who withdraw from all their subjects in a semester either before or after the census date, and do not apply for a leave of absence, are considered to have taken unapproved leave.

 Students may be permitted to take up to one year of additional leave of absence where there are compelling personal, medical or compassionate grounds.
-Students who have taken the maximum leave of absence permitted (two years) and are still unable to return to their studies will be suspended and must re-apply for entry if they wish to return to study.
+Students who have taken the maximum leave of absence permitted and are still unable to return to their studies will be suspended and must re-apply for entry if they wish to return to study.

 AC may grant a leave of absence to international students holding student visas, but the reason for taking leave may impact on the student's visa.
 The grounds on which student visa holders may be granted leave of absence without cancellation of their visa are set out in the Educational Services to Overseas Students (ESOS) Act 2000 and the National Code 2018.

 AC is required to report students who have taken leave from their studies to the Department of Home Affairs.
 Students who have taken leave for reasons not permitted under the legislation will be deemed to have discontinued their studies and will have to apply for a new visa in order to re-enter the country as a student.